tus/tus-resumable-upload-protocol/protocol.md

 ### Concatenation

-This extension can be used to merge multiple uploads into a single one enabling Clients to perform parallel uploads and uploading non-contiguous chunks.
+This extension can be used to concatenate multiple uploads into a single one enabling Clients to perform parallel uploads and uploading non-contiguous chunks.
 If the Server supports this extension it MUST be announced by adding the `concatenation` element to the `Tus-Extension` header.

 A partial upload is an upload which represents a chunk of a file.
 It is constructed by including the `Concat: partial` header when creating a new resource using the [File Creation](#file-creation) extension.
-Multiple partial uploads are merged into a final upload in a specific order.
-The Server SHOULD NOT process these partial uploads until they are merged to form a final upload.
+Multiple partial uploads are concatenated into a final upload in a specific order.
+The Server SHOULD NOT process these partial uploads until they are concatenated to form a final upload.
 The length of the final resource MUST be the sum of the length of all partial resources.
 A final upload is considered finished if all of its partial uploads are finished.

 In order to create a new final upload the Client MUST omit the `Entity-Length` header and add the `Concat` header to the file creation request.
-The headers value is the string `final` followed by a semicolon and a space-separated list of the URLs of the partial uploads which will be merged.
+The headers value is the string `final` followed by a semicolon and a space-separated list of the URLs of the partial uploads which will be concatenated.
 The order of this list MUST represent the order by which the partial uploads are concatenated without adding, modifying or removing any bytes.
-This merge request SHOULD happen if all of the corresponding partial uploads are finished.
+This concatenation request SHOULD happen if all of the corresponding partial uploads are finished.

 When creating a new final upload the partial uploads' metadata SHALL not be transferred to the new final upload.

-The merge request MAY even be sent before all partial uploads are finished.
+The concatenation request MAY even be sent before all partial uploads are finished.
 This feature MUST be explicitly announced by the Server by including the `concatenation-unfinished` element in the `Tus-Extension` header.